jouros/gorestapi/README.md

 Request:  log event metadata and request body
 RequestResponse: log event metadata, request and response bodies

+For kube-apiserver testing purpose, I will use minimal-audit-policy.yaml which will log everything in metadata level.
+Logs will be in JSON format.

 Then we need to set audit backend by adding some configurations to kube-apiserver:
 /etc/kubernetes/maniifests/kube-apiserver.yaml: